TheAlxan/Noteefy/README.md

 - **Broadcaster:** Publishes events to all registered subscribers.
 - **Broker:** Publishes events on specific topics and supports custom criteria for publishing set by subscribers during registration.
 - **Dispatcher:** Controls the total number of threads used for event publishing and processing.
+Default dispatchers config can be set by `NoteefyConfig` file.
 - **Customization:** All library components can be overridden or extended to suit your needs.
 - **Notification Center:** Collects all notifications from the program, including error and log notifications.
 - **Logger Interface:** Users can choose between the default logger, which logs to the notification center, or use the log4j2 logger for customized logging.